dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 typically the isolate and its program are terminated.

 In contrast to Java, all of Dart’s exceptions are unchecked exceptions.
-Methods do not declare which exceptions they might throw, and you are not required to catch any exceptions.
+Methods don't declare which exceptions they might throw, and you aren't required to catch any exceptions.

 Dart provides [Exception][] and [Error][] types, as well as numerous predefined subtypes.
 You can, of course,